Yangzhou (ancient China): Han dynasty

 Initially, the 13 administrative divisions were known as cishi bu (刺史部; inspectorates) and were not under direct administration by the central government, and did not have any capitals.
 Instead, commanderies (郡; jun), which were nominally under the jurisdiction of inspectorates, were directly controlled by the central government, hence an Administrator (太守; taishou, an official in charge of a commandery) wielded more power than an Inspector even though the latter held a higher rank.
-In 8 BCE, during the reign of Emperor Cheng (r.
-33–7 BCE), the post of cishi was replaced by zhoumu (州牧; Governor), and the administrative divisions were officially called zhous (州; provinces), and each had its own capital.
+In 8 BC, during the reign of Emperor Cheng (r.
+33–7 BC), the post of cishi was replaced by zhoumu (州牧; Governor), and the administrative divisions were officially called zhous (州; provinces), and each had its own capital.
 The original cishis were renamed zhoucishis (州刺史; Provincial Inspector) to reflect the new changes.
 Despite so, the provinces were still not under direct administration by the central government.